timhowgego/Aquius/README.md

 1. Nodes served (`Array` of `integer`) - the Node ID of each point the services stops to serve passengers, in order.
 Routes are presumed to also operate in the reverse direction, but, as described below, the route can be define as one direction only, in which case the start point is only the first point in the `Array`.
 Node IDs reference an index position in `node`, and if the `link` is populated with data, so must `node` (and in turn `place`).
 1. Properties (`Object`) - an extendable area for keys containing optional data or indicating special processing conditions.
 In many cases this will be empty, vis: `{}`.
 Optional keys are described below:

-* `circular` or `c` - `boolean` true or `integer` 1 indicates operation is actually a continuous loop, where the start and end points are the same station.
-Only the nodes for one complete loop should be included - the notional start and end stop thus included twice.
-Circular services are processed so that their duplicated start/end station is only counted once.
-Figure-of-eight loops are intentionally double-counted at the midpoint each service passes twice per journey, since such services may reasonably be considered to offer two completely different routes to passengers, however this does result in arithmetic quirks (as demonstrated by Atocha's C-7, described in [Known Issues](#known-issues)).
+* `circular` or `c` - `boolean` true or `integer` 1 indicates operation is actually a continuous loop, where the start and end points are the same node.
+Only the nodes for one complete loop should be included - the notional start and end node thus included twice.
+Circular services are processed so that their duplicated start/end node is only counted once.
+Figure-of-eight loops are intentionally double-counted at the midpoint each service passes twice per journey, since such services may reasonably be considered to offer two completely different routes to passengers, however this does result in arithmetic quirks (as demonstrated by Madrid Atocha's C-7).
 * `direction` or `d` - `boolean` true or `integer` 1 indicates operation is only in the direction recorded, not also in the opposite direction.
 As noted under [Known Issues](#known-issues), services that are both circular and directional will produce numeric quirks. *Tip:* Services that loop only at one end of a route (sometimes seen in tram operation) should be recorded as uni-directional with nodes on the common section recorded twice, once in each direction - not recorded as circular.
 * `pickup` or `u` - `Array` containing `integer` Node IDs describing nodes on the service's route where passengers can only board (get on), not alight (get off).
 * `reference` or `r` - `Array` containing one or more `Object` of descriptive data associated with the routes within the link - for example, route headcodes or display colors.
 Possible keys and values are described below.